 - 3. The committee's report shall comprise:

 - (a) a motion for a resolution;

 - (b) an explanatory statement;

-- (c) the texts of any motions for resolutions to be included under Rule 63(3).
+- (c) the texts of any motions for resolutions to be included under Rule 63A(3).

-1. The explanatory statement shall be drawn up on the responsibility of the rapporteur and shall not be put to the vote.
+Explanatory statements and time limits 1.
+The explanatory statement shall be drawn up on the responsibility of the rapporteur and shall not be put to the vote.
 It must, however, accord with the text of the motion for a resolution as adopted and any amendments proposed by the committee and shall, where necessary, give a clear indication of the minority opinion.
+2. The report shall state the result of the vote taken on the report as a whole.
+In addition, if when the vote is taken at least one-third of the members present so request, the report shall indicate how each member voted.